CrossRef/event-data-user-guide/event-data-manual.md

  : CED is is a joint venture by Crossref and DataCite.
 It is able to collect DOIs from any DOI Registration Agency (RA), and most Data Sources don't check which RA a DOI belongs to.
 So in theory, some MEDRA DOIs might end up being included.
 However, some Data Sources (such as Twitter) target only Crossref and DataCite DOIs.
 Check the individual Data Sources for full details.

 How long is Data available?
  : Once data has entered the Query API it won't be removed (unless under extraordinary circumstances).
-The data will never 'exipire'.
+The data will never 'expire'.

 What is an event?
  : An event can be described as 'an action that occurs concerning a Content Object'.
 Every kind of event is slightly different, see the Sources for details.